Elizabeth M. Simpson CPDT-KA

 Educational Background:

-• Dr. Simpson received her B.Sc. from the University of Toronto, and earned her M.Sc. and Ph.D. at the Ontario Cancer Institute.
-After further training in the USA she returned as a Professor in Medical Genetics at the University of British Columbia (UBC).
-She held a Canada Research Chair, Tier II, in Genetics & Behaviour, for ten years, the maximum term.
+- Dr. Simpson received her B.Sc. from the University of Toronto, and earned her M.Sc. and Ph.D. at the Ontario Cancer Institute.
+After further training in the USA, she returned as a Professor in Medical Genetics at the University of British Columbia (UBC).
+She held a Canada Research Chair, Tier II, in Genetics & Behaviour.

-• Beth apprenticed at DOGSmart Training in 2000, Vancouver, BC, 2020-2021 and has been training therapy dogs ever since.
+- Beth apprenticed at DOGSmart Training Systems Inc. Vancouver, BC, in 2000, and has been training therapy dogs ever since.

 Notables

-• Professor, Department of Medical Genetics, Faculty of Medicine, UBC
+- Professor, Department of Medical Genetics, Faculty of Medicine, UBC, 2007 to present

 Contact: